 To make the Kotlin vs Java comparison easy to understand, we have categorized the entire comparison into many parameters.
 So, let's start.

 Setting up Kotlin with Android Studio is very easy.
 It works as a plug-and-play option.
 Setting up Java, however, on a system is quite complicated, and it requires an extra environment - the Java Runtime Environment - to run Java programs.

 2) Syntax Complexity

-One of the main factors that attract developers to code in a programming language is easy syntax.
+Easy syntax is one of the main factors that attract developers to code in a programming language.
 Kotlin is very easy to read and understand, thanks to its simple syntax.
-Also, it takes fewer lines of code to write a program that does the same as its Java counterpart.
+Also, writing a program that does the same as its Java counterpart takes fewer lines of code.
 In Java, the syntax is difficult to understand, and writing the same Kotlin program takes more lines of code.

 Kotlin supports the extension function and extension properties.
-It is very useful and saves the developer's time to write hundreds of lines of code.
+It is beneficial and saves developers time writing hundreds of lines of code.
 Unfortunately, Java does not feature an extension method.

 4) Type of Language